-Tensions between India and Pakistan remained extremely high in the wake of the Kargil conflict, which cost thousands of lives.
+Kashmir Dispute.
+Bilateral relations between Pakistan and India remain deadlocked on the issue of Kashmiri sovereignty, and a separatist rebellion has been underway in the region since 1989.
+Tensions between India and Pakistan remained extremely high in the wake of the Kargil conflict.
 Throughout 2000 and 2001, cross-border firing and shelling caused scores of both military and civilian deaths.
-A 6-month-long unilateral cease-fire and halt to offensive military operations in Kashmir was undertaken by India in 2000-2001, and the Pakistani government responded by announcing that its forces deployed along the LOC in Kashmir would observe "maximum restraint."
+A six-month-long unilateral cease-fire and halt to offensive military operations in Kashmir was undertaken by India in late 2000 and the Pakistani government vowed that its military would observe "maximum restraint."
 Kashmir's main militant groups, however, rejected the cease-fire as a fraud and continued to carry out attacks on military personnel and government installations.
-As security forces conducted counter-operations, deaths of Kashmiri civilians, militants, and Indian security forces continued to rise.

-In May 2001, the Indian government announced that it was ending its unilateral ceasefire in Kashmir but that PM Vajpayee would invite President Musharraf to India for talks.
+In May 2001, the Indian government announced that it was ending its unilateral cease-fire in Kashmir but that PM Vajpayee would invite President Musharraf to India for talks.
 A July summit meeting in Agra failed to produce a joint communique, reportedly as a result of pressure from hardliners on both sides.
 Major stumbling blocks were India's refusal to acknowledge the "centrality of Kashmir" to future talks and Pakistan's objection to references to "cross-border terrorism."
-U.S. Secretary of State Colin Powell visited the region in an effort to ease escalating tensions over Kashmir, but an October terrorist attack on the Jammu and Kashmir state assembly was followed by a December terrorist attack on the Indian Parliament in New Delhi.
+Secretary of State Powell visited the region in an effort to ease escalating tensions over Kashmir, but an October terrorist attack on the Jammu and Kashmir state assembly was followed by a December terrorist attack on the Indian Parliament in New Delhi.
 Both incidents were blamed on Pakistan-based terrorist groups.
-The Indian government responded by mobilizing some 700,000 troops to forward stations along the Pakistan-India frontier and threatening war unless Islamabad put an end to all cross-border infiltrations of Islamic militants.
+The Indian government responded by mobilizing some 700,000 troops along the Pakistan-India frontier and threatening war unless Islamabad ended all cross-border infiltration of Islamic militants.
 Under significant international diplomatic pressure and the threat of India's use of possibly massive force, President Musharraf in January 2002 vowed to end the presence of terrorist entities on Pakistani soil and he outlawed five militant groups, including Lashkar-e-Taiba and Jaish-e-Mohammed.